Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 - Limited investment options — you can't pick individual stocks

-- Round-ups alone won't build wealth — you need to add recurring deposits
+- Round-ups alone won't build wealth — recurring deposits are essential

 - No tax-loss harvesting